Crepopcorn/sit_detection_project/README.md

 5) Run the pyqt_main.py code to display the programme.

-For references, you can check the example_video.mp4 in this github repository to see the demo of this GUI programme.
+For references, you can check the output video/example_video.mp4 in this github repository to see the demo of this GUI programme.